8 Alternatives to Sauce Labs for Kubernetes Testing Teams

 When Sauce Labs still makes sense

 If your primary testing need is cross-browser and cross-device UI testing with coverage across thousands of real devices, Sauce Labs is purpose-built for that.
 No Kubernetes-native tool is going to match their device lab.
-The question is whether browser testing is the only testing your team needs, or whether it is one piece of a broader testing strategy that also includes API, load, integration, and security testing inside your clusters.
+The decision is whether browser testing is the only testing your team needs, or whether it is one piece of a broader testing strategy that also includes API, load, integration, and security testing inside your clusters.

 Testkube vs Sauce Labs: Platform architecture